alexdrone/ui_dsl_deprecated/README.md

 ##Left Hand-side Values

-The property name can be arbitrary.

-Their names are translated from dash notation to camelCase at parse time
+The property name can be arbitrary, and the keys are translated from dash notation to camelCase notation at parse time.

-If it matches a class keyPath, the value is evaluated and automatically set to any view that matches the current selector.
+If it matches a class `keyPath`, the value is evaluated and automatically set to any view that matches the current selector.

 Otherwise the properties can be accessed from within the view's dictionary stored inside the